 The Central Bank of Barbados delegates some of its authority to commercial banks for specific transactions, up to prescribed limits.

-There are various allowances and exemptions which are published in Exchange Control Circulars.
+In order to facilitate day-to-day business, various allowances and exemptions are published in Exchange Control Circulars.
 For example, there is an annual travel allowance of BBD $20,000 for individuals.
 For business travel, the annual allowance is BBD $60,000 determined at a rate of BBD $1,000 for each day of required overseas travel.
 For example, if a business traveller needs to go overseas for 30 days, their commercial bank will be permitted to release foreign exchange of BBD $30,000 without reference to the Central Bank.

-Most commercial banks in Barbados that issue Visa / Mastercard credit or debit cards which support foreign currency purchases automatically make available the personal travel allowance to allow customers to make foreign currency purchases at home and abroad.
+Most commercial banks in Barbados that issue Visa / Mastercard debit or credit cards which support foreign currency purchases automatically make available the personal travel allowance to allow customers to make foreign currency purchases at home and abroad.